 B) Evaluation Committee: this committee performs the actual due diligence which, at its discretion, will decide whether or not to accept a new project within the portal.
 Without prejudice to this discretion, the analysis will specifically be based on the following elements:

-- adequacy and consistency of skills possessed by the Offeror's shareholders and administrators, by level of education and/or previous professional experience, with respect to the specific activity carried out and the project's complexity;
+adequacy and consistency of skills possessed by the Offeror's shareholders and administrators, by the level of education and/or previous professional experience, with respect to the specific activity carried out and the project's complexity;

 How much funding can be reached through Walliance?